challenai/depict/docs/element.md

 };
 ```

-But the internal **shapes: Mesh[]** field is first-class for performance.
+However, the built-in `shapes: Mesh[]` field is optimized for performance.
-If you draw the elements by commands, no optimization will be applied to the render process,
+If you draw using custom commands, no automatic optimizations will be applied.
-that means the render process will be like drawing with plain Javascript, run function one by one,
-the graph will not be rendered in a batch, merge duplicated styles, or further optimize.
+This means:

+- The rendering process executes JavaScript functions one by one.
+- The graph won't batch render, merge duplicate styles, or apply other optimizations.
-In most of the case, it's **fast enough**.
+In most cases, it's **fast enough**.

-## other useful fields
+## Other Useful Fields

 ### absolute

-You can set the position of current element absolute, have no relationship with its parent.
+Sets the element’s position to be absolute, independent of its parent.

 ### hidden

-Hide the element or show it.
+Controls whether the element is visible or hidden.

 ### data

-Used for saving your own data, you can save anything, for example: the name of the current element for debug.
+Stores custom data (e.g., element names for debugging).

 ### layerUp

-Mark current element is just copied pointer which actually lives in a different layer
+Indicates that the element is a copied reference from a different layer, making it independent of its parent.
-That means this element is seperated with its parent.